lsst-dm/dm_dev_guide/usdf/batch.rst

 A typical ``allocateNodes.py`` command line for obtaining resources for a BPS workflow could be::

-   $ allocateNodes.py -v --dynamic -n 20 -c 32 -m 4-00:00:00 -q roma,milano -g 900 s3df
+   $ allocateNodes.py -v -n 20 -c 32 -m 4-00:00:00 -q roma -g 600 s3df

 ``s3df`` is specified as the target platform.
-The ``-q roma,milano`` option specifies that the glide-in jobs may run in either the roma or milano partition.
+The ``-q roma`` option specifies that the glide-in jobs should run in the ``roma`` partition (a good alternative value is ``milano``).
 The ``-n 20 -c 32`` options request 20 individual glide-in slots of size 32 cores each (each is a Slurm job that obtains a partial node).
+The ``-c`` option is no longer a required command line option, as it will default to a value of 16 cores.
 The maximum possible time is set to 4 days via ``-m 4-00:00:00``.
-The glide-in Slurm jobs may not run for the full 4 days however, as the option ``-g 900`` specifies a condor glide-in shutdown time of 900 seconds or 15 minutes.
-This means that the htcondor daemons will shut themselves down after 15 minutes of inactivity (for example, after the workflow is complete), and the glide-in Slurm jobs will exit at that time to avoid wasting idle resources.
-The ``--dynamic`` option requests that the htcondor slots be dynamic, partionable slots; this is the recommended setting as it supports possible multi-core jobs in the workflow.
+The glide-in Slurm jobs may not run for the full 4 days however, as the option ``-g 600`` specifies a condor glide-in shutdown time of 600 seconds or 10 minutes.
+This means that the htcondor daemons will shut themselves down after 10 minutes of inactivity (for example, after the workflow is complete), and the glide-in Slurm jobs will exit at that time to avoid wasting idle resources.

 There is support for setting USDF S3DF Slurm account, repo and qos values.
 By default the account ``rubin`` with the ``developers`` repo (``--account rubin:developers``) will be used.